jibitters/kiosk/README.md

 |---                                   |---    |
 |prometheus + grafana                  |latest |

-To build an executable instance of the project, run:
+To build an executable instance of the project, use:

 `./scripts/release.sh`

-Also to run tests you can use:
+Also to run tests you can use the test.sh script (Note: Ensure docker is up and running):

 `./scripts/test.sh`

 And to build a docker image:

-`./scripts/dockerize.sh`
+`docker build -t image:tag .`

 ## Interface Documentation